 What led to the need for Bitcoin scaling?

 The past few weeks have seen Bitcoin, as well as other cryptocurrencies, take a beating.
 Bitcoin alone lost more than 35% of its value since it first reached the all-time high of $3,000 in mid-June.
 One major reason for the sharp decline was the slow verification speed of Bitcoin transactions.

 As the value of Bitcoin kept rising astronomically, the bitcoin exchanges that sold the cryptocurrency were overwhelmed by demand.
-Several major exchanges like Coinbase and Kraken even had incidents when their systems would crash as a result.
+Several major exchanges like Coinbase and Kraken and few of the crypto brokers even had incidents when their systems would crash as a result.
 This was not completely unprecedented, as the crypto community had already foreseen the limitations of Bitcoin.
 However, a huge demand seen this year came as a surprise, and the community was caught off-guard.
 Not only did the speed of transactions decrease, but the cost as well, making bitcoin very expensive to use.

 With increased demand, the existing block sized at the time would have placed an enormous load on the miners, and this is exactly what happened.
 The proposed solution at the time was to perform a hard fork, which would create new block sizes and render the old ones hard to use.
 Well, that is an incredibly simple explanation, but you get the point.
 Anyway, such an action would lead to the creation of two types of bitcoin, bitcoin unlimited (BTU) and Bitcoin core (BTC).